 \section{Task Selection for Unseen Target Tasks}

-For a new target task, pairwise transfer scores from known tasks are not available.
+Pairwise transfer scores are not always available for a new target task.
 We introduce \algo to estimate transfer from a source task in \data to an unseen target task with only a small number of examples (Figure~\ref{fig:pipeline_fig}).
-Then, we perform task selection in two settings: a single-task setup where we seek to identify a helpful source task, and a multi-task setup where we seek to locate a set of helpful source tasks for a target task.
+Then, we perform task selection in two settings: a single-task setup where we identify a helpful source task, and a multi-task setup where we locate a set of helpful source tasks.